 Residence halls at Bob Jones University are staffed by a resident supervisor and resident mentors.
-There are five men's and five women's residence halls for single students.
+There are four men's and four women's residence halls for single students.
 Residence hall rooms are fully carpeted, air-conditioned and provide computer connections to the campus network.
 Each room is outfitted with built-in furniture (two student desks, two bunk bed units, overhead and hanging closet space, and built-in drawer space).
 Each residence hall also provides a study lounge.

 Some residence halls are equipped with handicapped access.
-In order to keep the facilities up to date, each residence hall is refurbished yearly.
 To aid campus security, residence hall doors are accessible only by student ID cards, and all outside entrances to the residence halls are monitored by video surveillance equipment.

-All residence hall students attend a Bible study or prayer meeting from 10:30-10:45 p.m.
-Monday through Friday.
-On Sunday each room has its own 15-minute prayer meeting at a time suitable to all of the roommates.
-Residence hall payer meetings provide students with a time to deepen their relationship with the Lord by bringing their personal requests, as well as the requests of others before the Lord in prayer and praise.
+All residence hall students attend a Bible study or prayer meeting from 10:30-10:50 p.m. on Sunday, Residence hall discipleship group meetings provide students with a time to deepen their relationship with the Lord by studying God's Word together and interceding on one another's behalf in prayer.